The Clear Edge

 The pattern: Operational independence isn’t about documenting everything—it’s about distributing decision authority so business progresses without founder involvement.

-30-hour workweeks come from system architecture where the business operates autonomously, and you work on what only you can do.
+30-hour workweeks come from system architecture where the business operates autonomously while you focus only on the work that truly requires you.

-Layer 1: Self-Managing Operations—Build Systems That Run Daily Business
+Layer 1: Self-Managing Operations To Run Daily Business Without The Founder

-Most operations require founder involvement because they’re not designed to run without oversight.
+Most operations need founder involvement because they’re not designed to run without oversight.

 • Morning standup (30 min)